Does Louisiana law require...

-In 2010, it was discovered that the New Orleans Police Department (NOPD) had a backlog of 830 untested rape kits, some dating back to the '80s and '90s.
-All of the kits were subsequently tested, along with 178 kits collected from 2010.
+*In 2010, the U.S. Department of Justice (USDOJ) uncovered a backlog of 830 kits at the New Orleans Police Department (NOPD), some dating back to the '80s and '90s.
+In 2011, the National Institute of Justice awarded the city funding to clear this backlog.
+All of the kits were tested, along with 178 kits collected in 2010.

 Featured National News